astropy/specutils/docs/analysis.rst

 The `~gaussian_fwhm` function estimates the width of the spectrum at half max, again by computing an approximation of the standard deviation.

-Both of these functions assume that the spectrum is approximately gaussian.
+Both of these functions assume that the spectrum is approximately gaussian, and also have an ``analytic`` input argument that can be set to ``False`` to use an `~astropy.uncertainty` Monte Carlo distribution in the same was as `specutils.analysis.centroid`.

 The function `~fwhm` provides an estimate of the full width of the spectrum at half max that does not assume the spectrum is gaussian.
 It locates the maximum,